 R&L chats with artist and storyteller, Srijana who grew up in the misty hills of Darjeeling, West Bengal.
-She talks about art and travel are her sources of meditation and calm, and she combines these two through her series of sketches and travel tales.
+She talks about her love for art and travel, which are now sources of meditation and calm – and how she combines the two through her series of sketches.

 Photo: Srijana, an artist and storyteller from Darjeeling, West Bengal.